 Hugo Schmeisser

-Hugo Schmeisser began his career with his firearms engineer father Louis Schmeisser (1848-1917) at Theodor Bergmann's munitions factory in Suhl, Germany.
-Worked at Bergmann's until about 1921, had a close association with his brother Hans at the Haenel weapons factory.
-Improved the MP40 at Haenel (redesigned as the selective fire MP41) and headed the MKb 42 (early MP44) development.
+Hugo Schmeisser began his career working with his firearms engineer father Louis Schmeisser (1848-1917) at Theodor Bergmann's factory in Suhl, Germany.
+After the war he continued designing and later had a close association with his brother Hans at the Haenel factory, where he improved the MP40 (redesigned as the selective fire MP41) and headed the MKb 42 (early MP44) development.
 Captured in 1945, traded to the Russians who he claimed made him participate in the development of their AK-47.
-Mikhail Kalashnikov denied any foreign influence on his designs, Schmeisser said he gave them ideas.
+Mikhail Kalashnikov denied any foreign influence on his designs, Schmeisser told Western spies that he gave them ideas.
+Soviet prisoner from 1945 to 1952, the East Germans said Schmeisser died of pneumonia in 1953.
 In 2009, Kalashnikov allegedly admitted that Schmeisser helped.
-Soviet prisoner from 1945 to 1952, the East Germans said Schmeisser died of pneumonia in 1953.

-The MP18 was designed by Louis and Hugo Schmeisser, 10,000 were issued to the end of WWI.
+The MP18 was designed by Louis and Hugo Schmeisser, 10,000 were issued to the end of WWI, more after that.

 500,000 MP44 were issued during WWII.